Jaguar's XE is much improved. Jonathan Crouch checks out the revised range with its electrified diesel technology

 Think Jaguar and you probably think of unashamedly high-end cars, raffish, elegant and rapid.
 It's not a company that's given to lowering the bar and chasing volumes.
 It tried that in 2001 with the dismal X-TYPE, a rebodied Ford Mondeo that languished in the range for eight years, the public never really enamoured by a Ford wearing a pastiche of Jaguar styling.
 In its best-selling year, it sold half of Jaguar's initial 100,000 per year estimate, the Brits grumbling that here was a car they never wanted, hastily foisted on them by Ford's top brass in Detroit.
 It's took Browns Lane until 2014 to come back with a second stab at the mid-sized 3 Series / Audi A4-dominated executive saloon sector, but the XE showed that the brand had learned from the X-TYPE and done things rather differently.
 It was - and still is in this improved form - a serious contender to the likes of the BMW 3 Series, the Audi A4 and the Mercedes-Benz C-Class.

 When you compete in the same class as the BMW 3 Series, it's a measure of real confidence to bill your contender as "the driver's car in the global mid-size saloon segment".
 Yet that's exactly what Jaguar has done and a closer look at the XE reveals the reasons behind their bullishness.
 The chassis is a 75 per cent aluminium monocoque, light but immensely strong.
 The design utilises a classically correct longitudinal engine and rear-wheel drive architecture.
 Jaguar reckons that this XE has the best electric power steering in class and there are plenty of chassis goodies like torque vectoring by braking.
-Automatic transmission is now non-negotiable and the car continues to be available in rear and all-wheel-drive variants.
-Jaguar's advanced torque on-demand all-wheel drive (AWD) system and Intelligent Driveline Dynamics technology maintain the XE's rear-wheel drive handling feel and agility while improving performance, traction and driver confidence.
-This revised XE, as ever, is available with a choice of Ingenium petrol and diesel engines.
-The 2.0-litre Ingenium petrol is available with 250PS and 300PS outputs, badged P250 and P300 respectively.
-The 300 PS petrol engine, equipped with all-wheel drive, accelerates from 0-60 mph in 5.4 seconds and uses its intelligent all-wheel drive system to good effect in slippery conditions.
+Automatic transmission is now non-negotiable and this revised XE is available with a choice of next generation Ingenium petrol and diesel engines.
+The 2.0-litre Ingenium petrol unit is only available in P300 AWD guise with 300PS.
+The P300 variant accelerates from 0-60 mph in just 5.4 seconds and uses its intelligent all-wheel drive system to good effect in slippery conditions.
 Most customers though, will probably opt for the single Ingenium diesel variant, now uprated and badged D200, which is rear-driven only, delivers 204PS and makes 60mph in just 5.6s.
 This D200 variant features the brand's latest mild hybrid engine tech.

 Bold, innovative, forward-thinking and able to level with the class best, this XE has proved to be the most credible Jaguar sports saloon we've seen since the Sixties.
 It chases bigger sales but unlike some of its predecessors, hasn't diluted crucial elements of brand credibility.
 On the contrary, it's a model company founder Sir William Lyons might have been proud of.
 He sought to make cars that made their owners feel 'alive' and the objective of this one is exactly that.
 Failings are few.
 Yes, buyers will lack a little when it comes to boot space and some may find selected areas of the styling approach to be slightly conservative.
 There's nothing wrong with the fundamentals of this design though and the aluminium underpinnings that lie beneath that taut bodywork are pretty sophisticated.
-Potential business buyers will also note that in important areas like safety, connectivity and residual values, this car is difficult to better in its class, plus they'll also struggle to improve upon this model's diesel efficiency figures, thanks to Jaguar's impressively clean and frugal Ingenium technology.
+Potential business buyers will also note that in important areas like safety, connectivity and residual values, this car is difficult to better in its class, plus they'll also struggle to improve upon this model's diesel efficiency figures, thanks to Jaguar's impressively clean and frugal mild hybrid Ingenium technology.
 Yes, there's tough competition in the BMW 3 Series-sector.
 But this improved XE looks better set to size up to it.

 We have video road tests of approximately 20 models.
 Use the dropdowns to choose the road test.

-Copyright © 2008-2019 all rights reserved.
+Copyright © 2008-2021 all rights reserved.

 Site by Crasmundo